In a Nutshell

 - Theme: Explores the themes of friendship, self-discovery, and the search for meaning in life

-Who's Who in Summary of Vanity of Duluoz
+List of Characters in Vanity of Duluoz

 -